doriantaylor/owl-intertwingler-vocab/README.md

 #### `request-queue`

-The engine, which inherits the relation `tfo:queue`, also has a queue for *request* transforms.
+The engine, which inherits the relation `itcv:queue`, also has a queue for *request* transforms.

 Sub-property of: